Lower Gastrointestinal (GI) Tract X-ray

 The procedure is frequently performed to help diagnose symptoms such as:

-Images of the bowel and colon are also used to diagnose inflammatory bowel disease, a group of disorders that includes Crohn's
+Images of the small bowel and colon are also used to diagnose inflammatory bowel disease, a group of disorders that includes, fecal incontinence, Crohn's disease and ulcerative colitis.

 How should I prepare for the procedure?